MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/azure-subscription.md

 ## Set up the Add Azure Subscription feature

-1. Make sure you've complied with requirements in the previous section, and ensure that the option to add a subscription appears in the VMM console > **VMs and Services** > **Azure** > **Add Subscription**.
+1. Ensure you've complied with requirements in the previous section, and ensure that the option to add a subscription appears in the VMM console > **VMs and Services** > **Azure** > **Add Subscription**.
-2. If you want to check for a certificate, log into the Azure portal with your account, and click **Settings** > **Management Certificates**.
+2. If you want to check for a certificate, log into the Azure portal with your account, and select **Settings** > **Management Certificates**.
 Note the certificate thumbprint if you've haven't already.
-3. In the VMM console, click **VMs and Services** > **Azure** > **Add Subscription**, and fill in the subscription details.
+3. In the VMM console, select **VMs and Services** > **Azure** > **Add Subscription**, and fill in the subscription details.
 In the Subscriptions node you can add and remove subscriptions, and refresh VM lists.
 You can also start, stop, shut down, and restart a VM, and connect to it over RDP.

 ## Manage Azure VMs